TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

    The *name_of_module* argument can specify (as a string or tuple thereof) what module(s) an API could be defined in order to be detected as a public API.
-One case for this is when *module* imports part of its public API from other modules, possibly a C backend (like ``csv`` and its ``_csv``).
+One case for this is when *module* imports part of its public API kutoka other modules, possibly a C backend (like ``csv`` and its ``_csv``).

    The *extra* argument can be a set of names that wouldn't otherwise be automatically